Random self-similar trees and a hierarchical branching process: Hierarchical branching process

 \end{prop} \begin{proof} Self-similarity follows from Thm.~\ref{main}.
 Criticality and time-invariance are established in Prop.~\ref{main2}.
 The edge lengths property follows from Prop.~\ref{HBP:branch}, part(4). \end{proof}

 \begin{Rem} The condition $T_{i,i+k}=T_k=a\,c^{k-1}$ was first introduced in hydrology by Eiji Tokunaga \cite{Tok78} in a study of river networks, hence the process name.
 The additional constraint $a=c-1$ is necessitated here by the self-similarity of tree lengths, which requires the sequence $\lambda_j$ to be geometric.
 The sequence of the Tokunaga coefficients then also has to be geometric, and satisfy $a=c-1$, to ensure identical distribution of the edge lengths, see Prop.~\ref{HBP:branch}, part(4).
 Interestingly, the constraint $a=c-1$ appears in the Random Self-similar Network (RSN) model introduced by Veitzer and Gupta \cite{VG00}, which uses a purely topological algorithm of recursive local replacement of the network generators to generate self-similar random trees.
-The necessity of the constraint $a=c-1$ in a combinatorial situation is explained by the following discussion and Propositions~\ref{subtrees},\ref{prop:Tok1},\ref{prop:Tok2}. \end{Rem}
+The importance of the constraint $a=c-1$ in a combinatorial situation is discussed in the next section. \end{Rem}